 Writing a book is a difficult undertaking, no matter how you slice it.
-If you’re deciding on whether to use Scrivener for Windows or Mac to do it, it’s important to conduct a full Scrivener review on whether it’s worth it.
+If you’re deciding on whether to use Scrivener for Windows or Mac iOS, it’s important to conduct a full Scrivener review on whether it’s worth it.
+The program definitely has a learning curve, but it's worth it.
+The Mac version and Windows version do have differences, but the overall functionality is the same.

 Writing is a grand adventure but it comes with many valleys you must traverse before you reach the coveted happy ending.
 Writer’s block, plot holes, and distractions are just a few of the things that will jump into your path.